o-oayda/Psionics/README.md

 ## Compiling the PDF
 If you wish to compile the latest PDF from scratch (instead of choosing an appropriate release from above), follow these steps.
-1. Ensure that you have a working local tex installation and have Python 3 installed.
+1. Ensure that you have a working local tex installation and have Python 3 installed (3.13 not supported).
 2. `git clone` the [fork of the D&D LaTeX template](https://github.com/o-oayda/DND-5e-LaTeX-Template) into your `TEXMFHOME` directory:
 ```sh